jameswsullivan/solr/README.md

 - `/opt/solr/server/contexts/solr-jetty-context.xml`
 - `/opt/solr/server/etc/jetty.xml`

 need to be slightly modified.
-(Search for `CONTEXT_PATH` in the the two xml files in the `/9.5.0` directory or the `solr-entrypoint.sh` script to see where the changes are applied.)
+(Search for `CONTEXT_PATH` in the the two xml files in the `/9.5.0` directory or the `entrypoint.sh` script to see where the changes are applied.)

 ### Build Images